-Table 11: The Role of the District Administration During the Conflict the second batch of migration that took place from the Manipur hills to West Karbi Anglong of Hamren sub division after the thirteenth century.
+Some historians believe that the settlement of Kukis in Karbi Anglong district can be seen along with the Karbi community in the second batch of migration that took place from the Manipur hills to West Karbi Anglong of Hamren sub division after the thirteenth century.
 But their migration was much less in comparison with that of the Karbi.
 So their settlement was not noticed until the late 1980s.
 From the Hamren sub-division, some of them migrated to the Singhason hill range in the early 1960s in search of good fertile land and economic prosperity.
 But most of their migration took place in the late 1980s from the neighbouring Manipur and Nagaland due to different reasons.